ltrgoddard/thesis/temp.markdown

 interest attaching to the writer as the performing origin (“ego scriptor”) of text.’
 He continues:

-> The self-life is mere domestic anecdotage, in its original sense, and
+> \singlespacing The self-life is mere domestic anecdotage, in its
-> there is not much overt idea of inherent personal opinion or
+> original sense, and there is not much overt idea of inherent personal
-> life-story deployed visibly in my work (though under indirection may
+> opinion or life-story deployed visibly in my work (though under
-> be another matter).
-It is in my view merely vulgar to publish work
+> indirection may be another matter).
+It is in my view merely vulgar to
-> with your face run up the flagpole, in concession to reader curiosity
+> publish work with your face run up the flagpole, in concession to
-> when close engagement with the interior of writing work will open up
+> reader curiosity when close engagement with the interior of writing
-> many kinds of interiority, yours and mine.[^477]
+> work will open up many kinds of interiority, yours and mine.[^477]

 Prynne goes on to discuss what he considers to be a more important reason for avoiding author photos, to do with his own hyper-materialist